 Our values are constantly evolving with the growth of our team.
 What is true at one stage might not be true with our evolution.
 Everyone is welcome to make a suggestion to improve them.

-Because of a lack of time, we couldn't conduct interviews with every Strapier, but feel free to comment or reach out to @Pierre Burgy, @Fanny Le Gallou or @Yves Do if you'd rather have a 1:1 to discuss values instead of commenting.
+Because of a lack of time, we couldn't conduct interviews with every Strapier but feel free to comment or reach out to @Pierre Burgy or @Laurine RENELIER if you'd rather have a 1:1 to discuss values instead of commenting.

 Genuine Humility 👂